-The Latin-influenced circus has visited the Lower Mainland the last three or so years and is back again with its acrobats, clowns, jugglers and motorcycles.
+The Latin-influenced circus has visited the Lower Mainland the last four or so years and is back again with its acrobats, clowns, jugglers and motorcycles.

 This article features the following information:

-Click on any of the above links to jump to specific information, or continue reading to learn all about Circo Osorio’s Lower Mainland circus tour in 2018.
-To purchase tickets online, click Buy Circus Tickets.
+Click on any of the above links to jump to specific information, or continue reading to learn all about Circo Osorio’s Lower Mainland circus tour.

 About Circo Osorio & What to Expect